Andrew Wirth: Palisades Tahoe (Squaw Valley)

-Current philanthropy work outside of the Lake Tahoe Area:

-Colorado State University's Master of Tourism Management Advisory Board.

-Former Board Member at Capital Public Radio, an NPR affiliate serving Sacramento and surrounding counties.

-Awards

-Wirth is a recipient of multiple community service and professional awards.
-In 2012, Wirth was awarded the Chairman's Outstanding Service Award from the Reno-Tahoe Airport Authority Board of Trustees.
-Wirth was the recipient of the 2002 Steamboat Springs Business Leader of the Year Award.
-In 2009, he was also awarded a spot on the HSMAI Top 25 Minds in Hospitality and Travel Sales and Marketing list.

-In 2014, he was recognized as Citizen of the Year by Disabled Sports USA and received the Community Five Award.

 Personal life

+He is the grandson of former US National Park Service Director Conrad Wirth and the great grandson of Theodore Wirth.

 In 2013, Wirth was featured in a Wall Street Journal article about his workout routine and trail running.
 He has competed in half-marathons and triathlons.

 In October 2013, Wirth's right arm was torn off and surgically reattached, as a result of a skydiving accident in Lodi, California.
 Due to changing wind conditions and other factors, Wirth, an experienced and licensed skydiver, along with other skydivers, were not able to make it to the designated landing area.
 Wirth landed on steel posts and wires in a vineyard outside the landing area.
 Wirth was able to slow bleeding of his brachial artery until he was airlifted to the University of California, Davis trauma center, where his arm was reattached.
 Additional surgeries were performed at the Buncke Clinic at the California Pacific Medical Center.
 Wirth returned to work after 50 days in the hospital and over 23 surgeries on his right arm.

-Wirth announced his retirement as President of Squaw Valley Ski Holdings in April 2018, stating that he would be spending time with his family and "focus on the active support of wounded warriors and environmental causes – advocacy and action."